webrecorder/wacz-auth-spec/spec.md

 6) Read the first certificate of `timestampCert` certificate chain and validate that the `timeSignature` is a valid RFC 3161 timestamp signature of
 `signature`
 7) Validate that the `created` date is within 10 minutes of the signed timestamp in `timeSignature`
 8) Verify trust of the `domainCert` certificate chain by checking trusted root list.
-(Optionally, check for certificate revokation in Certificate Transparency logs).
+(Optionally, check for certificate revocation in Certificate Transparency logs).
 9) Verify trust of the `timestampCert` certificate chain by checking trusted root list.
 10) Optional: if `crossSignedCert` is provided, check that it has same public key as `domainCert`, and check this chain in trusted root list.
 Or, if `domainCert` is not trusted, use this trust path instead of `domainCert`.